Nick Itkin

-Nick Itkin (born October 9, 1999) is an American right-handed foil fencer, two-time NCAA champion, 2022 team Pan American champion, and 2021 team Olympic bronze medalist.
-He won a bronze medal in individual men's foil at the 2022 senior World Fencing Championships in Cairo, Egypt.
+Nick Itkin (/ˈɪtkɪn/ IT-kin; born October 9, 1999) is an American foil fencer.
+He is a two-time Olympic bronze medalist, two-time World Championship individual medalist, 2023 Pan American Games team gold medalist, 2024 Pan American Games team gold medalist, six-time Division 1 National Champion, and two-time NCAA individual champion.

+He earned the foil individual silver medal at the 2023 World Fencing Championships, to become the first U.S. man, and third U.S. fencer overall, to win individual medals at back-to-back World Fencing Championships.
+Itkin competed in his second Olympic Games representing the United States at the 2024 Paris Olympics, winning a bronze medal in the individual foil competition.

 Early life

-Itkin was born in Pacific Palisades, California, grew up in Los Angeles, and is Jewish.
+Itkin was born in Los Angeles, California, and is Jewish.
 His parents are Michael ("Misha"; a fencing coach) and Tatiana (a former rhythmic gymnast, and current coach).
+His father emigrated from Ukraine to the United States, and opened up a fencing club in Los Angeles.
 His older sister Julia competed in rhythmic gymnastics for the US national team.
-He attended Palisades High School, graduating in 2017.
+He attended Palisades Charter High School, graduating in 2017.

 Fencing career

-2015-19; Junior World Champion
+2015–19: Junior World Champion

 Itkin trains under his father at Los Angeles International Fencing Center, which his father founded in 2003.
 In 2015, he was a Cadet Junior Olympics bronze medalist, and in 2016 he was a Cadet Pan American Championships gold medalist.
 In 2017 he was a Junior Pan American Championships silver medalist.